Crazing: Craze nucleation and growth

 This condition is favored by the presence of triaxial tensile stresses, a condition that exist in defects of bulky samples subjected to plane strain.
 The cavitation involved in crazing allows the material to achieve plastic strain faster.
 The presence of cracks or defects in bulky samples will favor the initiation of crazing, as these defects are points of high concentration of stresses and can cause the formation of initial microvoids.

 Crazes grow on the plane of maximum principal stress.
 Craze fibrils can endure substantial tensile forces across the craze but cannot withstand shear forces.
 Consequently, the highest plastic resistance is achieved by maximizing the normal stress on the plane of the craze.
 The concept of Taylor's meniscus instability provides a fundamental explanation for the growth of crazes.

 Diagram illustrating the mechanism of craze tip advancement through meniscus instability.

 a) wedge of deformed polymer situated ahead of the void fingers and trailing fibrils.

 b) to d) sections through the craze, showing the sequence of events as the craze tip progresses by one fibril spacing.

 This phenomenon is commonly observed when two flat plates with a layer of liquid between them are forced apart or when adhesive tape is peeled off from a substrate.
 The hypothesis concerning craze formation states that a wedge-shaped zone of plastically deformed and strain-softened polymer forms ahead of the craze tip.
 This deformed polymer constitutes the "fluid" layer into which the craze tip "meniscus" propagates, while the undeformed polymer outside the zone acts as the rigid "plates" constraining the fluid.
 As the finger-like structure of the craze tip advances, fibrils form by the deformation of the polymer webs between the fingers, and the interconnected void network emerges naturally right at the craze tip.
 Stereo-transmission electron microscopy has demonstrated that meniscus instability is the operative craze tip advancement mechanism in various glassy polymers.

 The meniscus formation is a result of the imbalance of surface tension forces, surface tension acts to minimize the surface area, and any disturbance can create a meniscus, a curved surface at the interface between two phases.
 This causes the polymer chains to pull apart and form a cavity filled with a fibrillar network.
 This type of instability is well documented in various classes of materials and the concepts were developed from experiments involving the interpenetration of two fluids with different densities.
-In this scenario, the voided structure of the craze acts like the low-density fluid, spreading into the denser, undeformed polymer.
+In this scenario, the voided structure of the craze acts like a low-density fluid spreading into the denser, undeformed polymer.
 The physical principle behind this instability is the difference in hydrostatic pressure across a curved surface.
 Any disturbance that introduces curvature can propagate if the pressure difference due to the curvature is significant enough to overcome the surface tension.
 This condition can be written as: